brevzin/cpp_proposals/2561_operator_try/operator-try.md

 It is important to clarify a few things up front.
 It is not the position of this paper that exceptions are bad.
 Or that exceptions are good.
 It is not the goal of this paper to convince you to start using exceptions, nor is it to convince you to stop using exceptions.

 This paper simply recognizes that there are many code bases (or parts thereof) that do not use exceptions and probably will not in the future.
+That could be for performance or space reasons.
+It could be because exceptions are unsupported on a particular platform.
+It could be for code understandability reasons.
+Regardless, some code bases do not use exceptions.
+Moreover, some problems are not solved well by exceptions -- even in code bases that otherwise use them to solve problems that they are more tailored to solve.

+The problem is, C++ does not currently have a good story for error handling without exceptions.
+We're moving away from returning bool or error codes in favor of solutions like `std::expected` ([@P0323R12]), but the ergonomics of such types are not there yet.
+Bad ergonomics leads to code that is clunkier than it needs to be, harder to follow, and, significantly and ironically, error-prone.

+We should try to improve such uses too.

 # Introduction